Life is busy, but backups need to occur, when is the best time to backup your systems?

 Once you know your average time to complete a backup, you can adjust the backup schedule for the best time for your business.

-This can make picking the best time to backup a little more difficult.
+This can make picking the best time to backup a desktop or laptop a little more difficult.

-Desktop computers don’t need to be shut down overnight and if you can train people to leave them on then they can be backed up overnight much like a server.
-The best time to backup a desktop or laptop could then be overnight, the same as a server.
+- Desktop computers really don’t need to be shut down overnight anymore, and if you can train people to leave them on then they can be backed up overnight much like a server.
+The best time to backup a desktop could then be overnight, the same as a server.

-Watch out though for software that stores data locally on the desktop or laptop.
+- Watch out for software that stores data locally on the desktop or laptop.
 This could be email systems which, depending on whether you use Exchange or not, tend to store their data locally.
-Quickbooks also by default will want to store financial data on the local drive.
+Quickbooks and other financial programs also by default will want to store financial data on the local drive rather than a server, NAS, or shared device..

-If you can’t schedule a backup for overnight for the desktop or laptop, then take a step back and be creative based on the work activity schedule of the person using it.
+If you can’t schedule a backup for overnight for a laptop, then take a step back and be creative based on the work activity schedule of the person using it.

 - When do they start in the morning and how does their day generally run?